scalalandio/ocdquery/README.md

   define default values like e.g. `None`/`Skipped` for optional fields.
 So use them internally, as entities to work with your database and separate them from entities exposed in your API/published language.
-You can use [chimney](https://github.com/scalalandio/chimney) for turning public instances to and from internal instances.
+You can use [chimney](https://github.com/scalalandio/chimney) for turning public instances to and from internal instances,
+* types sometimes confuse compiler, so while it can derive something like `shapeless.Generic[TicketF[Id, Id]]`, it has issues finding `Generic.Aux`, so doobie sometimes get's confused - `QuasiAuto` let you provide the right values explicitly, so that the derivation is not blocked by such silly issue.